 Juvenile green woodpeckers are similar in size to their parents though they are not quite as bright and colourful since they are covered in dark streaks and spots.
 Adults are green on their wings, grey-green underneath and red on the head; females have a black moustache whilst males have a red centre to their moustache (the photograph is of a juvenile male).

-When one takes flight its distinctive undulating flight pattern is an obvious feature whilst its bright yellow rump also becomes apparent; it is this colour which often forms the lasting impression of the green woodpecker.
+When a green woodpecker takes flight its distinctive undulating flight pattern is an obvious feature whilst its bright yellow rump also becomes apparent; it is this colour which often forms the lasting impression of the green woodpecker.

 The opinions expressed are those of the author and are not held by Saga unless specifically stated.